hucebot/prescyent/README.md

 |   |   |-- ...
 |   |   |-- Participant_9875
 ```
-.mvnx files will be parsed and we will extract only orientation and position at each frame for all joints.
-When reading .mvnx file, we save the resulting tensor as a .pt file, so it can be loaded instead of the whole .mvnx files later if the flag "use_pt" is True in the dataset config, saving a huge amount of time when loading the dataset.

 ## Predictors
-The trajectory prediction methods are organized as Predictor classes
+The trajectory prediction methods are organized as Predictor classes.
-For example, the LinearPredictor class is the implementation of a simple Linear layer as a baseline for the task of Trajectory prediction
+For example, the MlpPredictor class is the implementation of a configurable MLP as a baseline for the task of Trajectory prediction.
 Relying on the PytorchLightning Framework, it instantiates or load an existing torch Module, with a generic predictor wrapper for saving, loading, iterations over a sample and logging.
 Feel free to add some new predictor implementations following the example of this simple class, inheriting at least from the BasePredictor class.